-- Valid passport - Airline ticket (even if you have an electronic one, it's always good to have it printed to be on the safe side) - Letter of Introduction for your study permit approval or Study Permit if you already obtained one - Temporary resident visa (TRV) stamped in passport or Electronic Travel Authorization (eTA) if visa exempt - Offer of Admission Letter (LOA) - Provincial Attestation Letter (PAL) - Co-op work permit supporting letter from NorQuest College (if your program includes a work placement) - Enrolment Verification Letter if you are enrolled in classes at the time of traveling.
-You can access it through your MyQuest Account.
-Please note that date and method of class enrolment differs from program to program. - Tuition fees payment receipt - Proof of funds available for your stay in Canada - A valid Medical Exam performed by an IRCC-authorized panel physician, if you are from the IME-required country or if you are in a program that will require you to work with children, patients, or other vulnerable people. - A printed copy of your medical insurance provided by Students' Association of NorQuest College or a medical insurance supporting letter if you are traveling before the Health and Dental Plan is activated - Birth certificate or any other second ID that you have - Canadian currency for your first few days in Edmonton - A travel-sized bottle of hand-sanitizer and disinfecting wipes
+- Valid passport - Airline ticket (even if you have an electronic one, it's always good to have it printed to be on the safe side) - Study Permit or Letter of Introduction for your study permit approval - Temporary resident visa (TRV) stamped in passport or Electronic Travel Authorization (eTA) if visa exempt - Offer of Admission Letter (Acceptance Letter) - Co-op work permit supporting letter from NorQuest College (if your program includes a work placement) - o Enrolment Verification Letter if you are enrolled in classes at the time of traveling.
+You can access it through your MyQuest Account only if you are enrolled in classes.
+Please note that date/method of class enrolment differs from program to program. - o Tuition fees payment receipt - o Proof of funds available for your stay in Canada - o A valid Medical Exam performed by an IRCC-authorized panel physician, if you are from the IME-required country or if you are in a program that will require you to work with children, patients, or other vulnerable people. - A printed copy of your medical insurance provided by Students' Association of NorQuest College or a medical insurance supporting letter if you are traveling before the Health and Dental Plan is activated - o Birth certificate or any other second ID that you have - o Canadian currency for your first few days in Edmonton - o A travel-sized bottle of hand-sanitizer and disinfecting wipes